wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.2.0 =
+* New icon set in the main page
+* Now supports WordPress Multisite for restoration on new servers (you have to keep the same subdomain or subdirectory layout for your multisites)
+* [HIGH] Javascript conflict with some plugins
+* [LOW] Upload to Dropbox may not work on servers without a global cacert.pem file

 = 1.2.0.rc5 =
 * DirectoryIterator::getExtension is not compatible with PHP 5.3.4 and 5.3.5